The Man in My Basement

 The Man in My Basement is a 2025 thriller film directed by Nadia Latif (in her feature directorial debut) and written by Latif and Walter Mosley, based on Mosley's 2004 novel.
 It stars Corey Hawkins, Willem Dafoe, Anna Diop and Tamara Lawrance.

-The film premiered at the 2025 Toronto International Film Festival, and was released in select theaters on September 12, 2025.
+The film premiered at the 2025 Toronto International Film Festival, and was released in selected theaters on September 12, 2025.

-Plot
+Premise

-Charles Blakey, an African American man living in Sag Harbor, is stuck in a rut, out of luck, and about to lose his ancestral home when a peculiar white businessman offers to rent his basement for the summer.
+Charles Blakey, an African American man living in Sag Harbor, is stuck in a rut, out of luck, and about to lose his ancestral home when a peculiar white businessman offers to rent his basement for 65 days.